When the Writing Tools Get It Wrong

 Here’s the problem: plagiarism checkers aren’t analyzing meaning—they’re matching strings of text.
 If a sentence happens to resemble something published elsewhere, it gets flagged.
 It doesn’t matter if you wrote it from scratch.
 The system doesn’t care.
 It’s not built to think—just to match and warn.

-Here’s an example from a line in a novel I wrote:
+Here’s an example from a line I wrote in a novel:

 “I paid the deposit and first month's rent...”